-F. JACK LIEBAU, JR.
+F. JACK LIEBAU, JR. 60 2023

 Mr. Liebau is managing director of Beach Investment Counsel, Inc., an investment management company.
 Mr. Liebau is the former President and CEO of Roundwood Asset Management, a subsidiary managing public equities for Alleghany Corporation's insurance companies, the former President and Founder, Liebau Asset Management Company, which managed money for individuals, foundations, and corporations, and the former Partner and Portfolio Manager for Davis Funds and Primecap Management Company, investment management firms.

 Mr. Liebau's current and former directorships include: Board Chair and director of Myers Industries, Inc. (NYSE: MYE); director of Motorcar Parts of America, Inc. (Nasdaq:MPAA), a remanufacturer, manufacturer, and distributor of automotive aftermarket parts; director of BNY Mellon ETF Trust; non-Executive Board Chair and Member of Special Investigations Limited Company, a private, Virginia-based professional services company and government contractor in the information technology, cybersecurity, investigations, and intelligence sectors; director of MuxIP, unlisted software company serving media companies; director and CFO of the Edwin Gregson Foundation; former director of The Pep Boys, a nationwide auto parts retailer; former director of Herley Industries, Inc., a defense technology company; former director of Media General, Inc., then owner of newspapers and television stations; former Vice President of Andover Alumni Council; and former director of Kidspace Children's Museum.

-executive and investment experience working with companies in a wide range of industries, including his qualification as an "audit committee financial expert"; (2) experience in corporate governance and corporate and non-profit board service; and (3) experience working effectively with management teams, analyzing strategic options, and communicating with various constituencies.
+The Board believes that Mr. Liebau's qualifications to serve on our Board include his: (1) vast financial, strategic, executive and investment experience working with companies in a wide range of industries, including his qualification as an "audit committee financial expert"; (2) experience in corporate governance and corporate and non-profit board service; and (3) experience working effectively with management teams, analyzing strategic options, and communicating with various constituencies.